anbox-cloud/discourse-docs/howto/install/deploy-juju.md

 See the following sections for detailed instructions.
 If you want to install Anbox Cloud on bare metal instead of a public cloud, see [How to deploy Anbox Cloud on bare metal](https://discourse.ubuntu.com/t/deploy-anbox-cloud-on-bare-metal/26378) instead.

 [note type="information" status="Note"]
 There are differences between the full Anbox Cloud installation and the Anbox Cloud Appliance (see [Variants](https://discourse.ubuntu.com/t/anbox-cloud-overview/17802#variants)).
 This section focuses on **Anbox Cloud**.
-For instructions on how to install the **Anbox Cloud Appliance**, see [How to install the Anbox Cloud Appliance](https://discourse.ubuntu.com/t/how-to-install-the-anbox-cloud-appliance/29702) or the [Install the Anbox Cloud Appliance on your local machine](https://discourse.ubuntu.com/t/install-appliance/22681) tutorial.
+For instructions on how to install the **Anbox Cloud Appliance**, see [How to install the Anbox Cloud Appliance](https://discourse.ubuntu.com/t/how-to-install-the-anbox-cloud-appliance/29702) or the [Install the Anbox Cloud Appliance on a dedicated machine](https://discourse.ubuntu.com/t/install-appliance/22681) tutorial.
 [/note]

 ## Prerequisites